As a writer, I am sure you are familiar with that dreadful feeling of staring at a blank screen and having nothing happen.

 Think about why you are writing.
 When you forget the reasons you began to write in the first place, writing will likely start to feel more like a chore.

-Keep this reason in the forefront of your mind as you write.
+Keep this reason at the forefront of your mind as you write.
 You might even visualize people getting enjoyment and use from your book.

 Take some time to stop trying so hard to find inspiration and allow your mind to be clear.